-My research interests are in natural resource extraction and development, with special reference to the South African platinum mining industry and the new political economies of ‘tribal' land and authority that have crystallised around it.
-I am also interested in contending theories of the capitalist economy, agrarian change, colonialism and world development, and approach these issues from a Marxist perspective that pays particular attention to questions of historical specificity and geographical variegation.
+My research interests are in natural resource extraction and development, with special reference to the South African platinum mining industry and its impacts on communal tenure, customary authority and rural livelihoods in the former 'homelands'.
+I am also interested in contending theories of land rent, agrarian change, local resource governance and post-colonial development, and approach these issues from a critical political economy perspective that pays particular attention to questions of historical specificity and geographical variegation.

 My work has previously been published in academic journals such as the Review of African Political Economy, Journal of Peasant Studies and Journal of Agrarian Change, where it was awarded the Bernstein and Byres Prize for best article in 2016.
 It has also informed pro-poor strategic litigation and social justice activism in rural South Africa.
 At present, I am writing up the results of the MARTISA project in two book-length studies: the first on land, labour and financialisation in the post-apartheid platinum industry, and the second on the new dynamics of rural accumulation and dispossession currently unfolding in the mineral-rich chieftaincies of South Africa's northern provinces.

-I welcome PhD applications on the political economy of development, both globally and in Africa, as well as in most areas of Marxist political economy.
-Please email me directly (email@example.com) for an informal discussion.
+I welcome PhD applications in the broad fields of natural resource governance and economic development, both globally and in Africa, as well as international development more generally.
+Please email me for an informal discussion.

 Senior Lecturer in Economics